ModelEarth/products-big-files-to-delete/README.md

 ### Big files to delete

-All the output was moved here.
+All the output in "products" repo was moved here.

-Generating better structured output, then we'll delete this repo.
+We're generating better structured output in the "products-data" repo, then we'll delete this repo.